Boy Interrupted: Early childhood

-Evan was very loving towards his family and others.
+In his early childhood, Evan was very loving towards his family and other people.
 At school, he was always the model student, behaving very well and being helpful.
 When he was four years old, he started telling his mom that he wanted to kill himself.
-It shocked her because at that age, she thought kids would not even know what death is, and he did not seem sad when he was talking about dying.
+It shocked her because she thought kids would not know what death is at that age, and he did not seem sad when he was talking about dying.
 In kindergarten, Evan said he wanted to kill himself in front of the whole class.
 The teacher told his parents, and Hart and Dana Perry took him to see a therapist.

 In 1995, mental health professionals were uncertain whether young children could be depressed.
-Dana Perry, a professional filmmaker, knew that psychiatrists would not believe everything she told them about her son.
-At this point, she decided to film as much as she could from Evan's life, especially when he talked about suicide.
+Dana Perry, a professional filmmaker, knew that psychiatrists would not believe anything she told them about her son.
+At that point, she decided to film as much as she could from Evan's life, especially when he talked about suicide.

 At age 5, Evan Perry was diagnosed with depression, and he was prescribed Prozac.
-The medication did not seem to be working, but it was their only choice, so they decided to give it time.
-Evan was very much into filming, just like his parents.
-At home he would make skits with his brothers and film vacations, and at school he would make plays.
+The medication did not seem to work, but it was their only choice, so they decided to give it time.
+Evan was interested in film, just like his parents.
+At home, he would make skits with his brothers and film vacations, and at school, he would make plays.
 Most of his plays were about death.

-By the time Evan was 7 years old, he started behaving like a teenager.
-His responses were really short towards his family, he was listening to Nirvana, he was writing songs about suicide, demons, and pain, and he would lock himself in his room away from everyone.
+By the time Evan was 7 years old, his responses towards his family were short.
+He was listening to Nirvana, writing songs about suicide, demons, and pain, and he would lock himself in his room.
 His parents knew this behavior wasn't normal at this age, and they were concerned, but there wasn't much they could do.